graphprotocol/graph-network-subgraph/README.md

   subgraph would check, see the name isn't owned.
 So it creates a new version, but keeps the old name
 - **Everything else the same as Scenario 2**

-###  Scenario 8 - Edge Case - Republishing an unpublished subgraph number
+###  Scenario 8 - Edge Case - Republishing an deprecated subgraph number
 #### Subgraph
 - Just take the existing subgraph, give it a new name, ensure it is not in use
 - Give it new metadata